Regular singer for the Cab Calloway Orchestra

 Straight out of university on Broadway!

 Avis Andrews was born in Houston, Texas, in 1908.
 Her family was from there, her grandfather being a brick mason.
 While the 1900 Census says the family is “Black”, in 1910, they are all listed as “Mulato”.
 Her mother, Ana Lou had her daughter when she was 19.
 The three generations then lived together on San Felipe Street in Houston.
-Avis’ mother was a typist (“typewriter” in the census sheet!) in 1920 before becoming a journalist in Washington; while her father Richard Taylor Andrews was a pastor in Fort Worth, Texas (after being separated, the parents remarried in 1938!).
-She has two brothers (one named Dick, who later married Marjory Jackson – no connection to the New Zealand athlete), and four sisters (one is still alive and 103 in July 2020!).
+Avis’ mother was a typist (“typewriter” in the census sheet!) in 1920 before becoming a journalist in Washington; while her father Richard Taylor Andrews was a pastor at the Mount Gilead Baptist Church in Fort Worth, Texas (after being separated, the parents remarried in 1938!).
+The reverend was appreciated as a valuable asset to the the religious, social and civic life of the community.
+He was so successful that he managed to get Marian ANDERSON sings in his church in 1939!
+Avis has two brothers (one named Dick, who later married Marjory Jackson – no connection to the New Zealand athlete), and four sisters (one is still alive and 103 in July 2020!).